Contrast-Security-OSS/docs/content/user/libraries/Explore-libraries.md

 ### Delete libraries

-To delete one or more vulnerabilities, select the checkboxes for the appropriate libraries, and click the trash can icon in the action bar above the grid.
-You can also delete a single library by selecting the trashcan icon in the row dropdown menu or in the library's details page.
+To delete one or more libraries, select the checkboxes for the appropriate libraries, and click the trashcan icon in the action bar above the grid.
+You can also delete an individual library by selecting the trashcan icon in the row dropdown menu or in the library's details page.

 ### Export findings